-OROFINO — Adam J. Martson briefly addressed family members as he was led out of a Clearwater County Courtroom moments after being sentenced to 30 years to life in prison Tuesday.
+OROFINO — Andrew J. Martson briefly addressed family members as he was led out of a Clearwater County Courtroom moments after being sentenced to 30 years to life in prison Tuesday.

 “We love you,” one said.